ahmed-tarek-salem/ChatApp/README.md

 ## Feautres
 - Full authentication with firebase containing (Sign in, Sign up, logout).
+- Save the user data when sign up or log in for the first time to keep logged in using SharedPreferences.
 - Back end validation and error handling incase of wrong inputs or technical issue.
 - Updating profile info like status, username and user's profile image.
 - Searching for users by username ontime.